-Multiple-time Lumpinee Muay Thai World Champion and Thai martial arts legend Sam-A Gaiyanghadao from the Evolve Fight Team overcame meager circumstances to become one of the most beloved sports figures in all of Thailand.
+Multiple-time Lumpinee Muay Thai World Champion and Thai martial arts legend Sam-A Gaiyanghadao overcame meager circumstances to become one of the most beloved sports figures in all of Thailand.

 Sam-A grew up in a family of farmers.
 They weren’t rich by any means and lived the simple life in rural Thailand.
 A chance encounter with Muay Thai when he was just 9-years old however set Sam-A on a path of greatness that would later see him become one of Muay Thai’s greatest warriors.

 The road to superstardom hasn’t been easy, however.
 For many years, Sam-A had to train on his own, as his gym in Thailand disintegrated and all his training partners left.
 He showed dedication and perseverance, not letting obstacles get in his way, and went on to become a legend.